lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 create a compute session.

-You can check the operation of the job scheduler in a simple way from the user GUI console.
+You can check the operation of the job scheduler in a simple way from the user Webui.
 When the GPU host can allocate up to 2 fGPUs, let's create 3 compute sessions at the same time requesting allocation of 1 fGPU, respectivley.
 In the Custom allocation section of the session launch dialog, there are GPU and Sessions sliders.
 If you specify a value greater than